 Classic version of Blue In Green: Miles Davis – Kind of Blue

-Arguably the most beautiful tune on the greatest jazz album of all time, ‘Blue in Green’ begins and ends with sensitive piano work from Bill Evans.
+Arguably the most beautiful tune one of the greatest jazz albums of all time, ‘Blue in Green’ begins and ends with sensitive piano work from Bill Evans.

 After we hear the melody played by Davis’s harmon-muted trumpet, the harmonic rate doubles (i.e. each chord passes by twice as quickly) during the piano and tenor saxophone solos.
 Evans would record this again eight months later on the trio album Portrait in Jazz.